DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-06-24-international-candidates.md

     caption: "Candidates who are not British or Irish are asked to give details about their residency status, if they know it.
 They can give details of their residency, or indicate that this is something they will need to consider later."
   }, {
     text: "Do you have the right to work or study in the UK?
 (Not yet)",
-    caption: "They can also indicate that this is something they will need to consider later by selecting ‘Not yet’ or ‘I do not know’."
+    caption: "They can also indicate that this is something they will need to consider later by selecting ‘Not yet’ or ‘I don’t know’."
   }, {
     text: "Reviewing personal details"
   }]